 If you look at your Bible’s table of contents, you’ll find that the Bible has two main divisions: the Old Testament and the New Testament.
 While the Old Testament is bigger (about 77% of the whole Bible), the New Testament is the part with the stories of Jesus’ life, death, resurrection, and followers.
 To Christians, that’s pretty important.

 The New Testament is a collection of 27 smaller documents, called “books.”
+And while the Catholic, Protestant, and Orthodox branches of Christianity disagree on how many books should be included in the Old Testament, the New Testament books are the same across the board.
 Here’s a quick, high-level look at how all these books are arranged in the New Testament.